ebeninca/fip16/README.md

 load tournament mode and select saudi arabia.
 ```

 ***** Enable World Cup in 2022 - Asian qualifying not been used, New Zealand qualifying through CONCACAF Gold Cup.
+Adjust the number of slots per continent.
 - Define a final game for Gold Cup

 ***** Try to simplify the setup stages (maybe this is causing long term crashings) to leave some free compobjs to be used for new competitions or expand existing competitions
+- Expand AFC Champions League
 - Expand CONCACAF CHAMPIONS League to 16 teams
 - Libertadores with 32 teams (there's enough south american teams in Rest of the world for it)